 This is a rush transcript from "On the Record," November 5, 2009.
 This copy may not be in its final form and may be updated.

-VAN SUSTEREN: Steve, thank you.
+VAN SUSTEREN: General -- General, thank you.

 Content and Programming Copyright 2009 FOX News Network, LLC.
 ALL RIGHTS RESERVED.
 Transcription Copyright 2009 CQ Transcriptions, LLC, which takes sole responsibility for the accuracy of the transcription.
 ALL RIGHTS RESERVED.
 No license is granted to the user of this material except for the user's personal or internal use and, in such case, only one copy may be printed, nor shall user use any material for commercial purposes or in any fashion that may infringe upon FOX News Network, LLC'S and CQ Transcriptions, LLC's copyrights or other proprietary rights or interests in the material.
 This is not a legal transcript for purposes of litigation.